-Cut your paper pads down into quarters, or even smaller, like one of our artists from the Watercolor Summit 2.0, Caleb Sinchok — he loves to paint tiny 2” x 2” pieces in watercolor and gouache!
+Cut your paper pads down into quarters, or even smaller, like one of our artist-teachers, Caleb Sinchok — he loves to paint tiny 2” x 2” pieces in watercolor and gouache!

 And for calligraphers, instead of focusing on making larger prints, vows, or signs, make some cute little greeting cards or postcards to give to someone!
 Most people LOVE tiny things, and they’re so much faster to create!

 But wait, isn’t tracing cheating?

 For calligraphers, you can save time and make sure you’re developing the correct muscle memory by tracing a guidesheet or exemplar as a warm-up (like the ones included in all of our calligraphy classes.)